What Happens to my Referral?

 You have been referred on for tests or treatment

 Following your consultation with your GP or other clinician you are being referred for further tests and/or treatment.
-In order for your treatment to be arranged, your doctor will forward your referral details to Ealing’s Referral Facilitation Service.
+In order for your treatment to be arranged, your GP or clinician will forward your referral details to the hospital via the NHS e-Referral Service or to the Ealing Community Referral Hub or directly to the service provider.

 As part of improving access, a range of services are now being provided in community settings, consequently your appointment may take place at a hospital or it may take place in a community setting.
 We are committed to ensuring that you have easy access to the most appropriate service to meet your clinical needs.